-Archaeology has revealed that the southwest corner of the building collapsed in the middle of the 14th century, perhaps during the French rad of 1338, when many merchant's buildings in the French Street area of Southampton were destroyed.
+Archaeology has revealed that the southwest corner of the building collapsed in the middle of the 14th century, perhaps during the French raid of 1338, when many merchant's buildings in the French Street area of Southampton were destroyed.

-The house survived the medieval period relatively intact, but was divided into 3 cottages in the 17th century.
-In 1780 the divisions wee removed, and the house served as a lodging for actors.
-The late 19th century saw more changes, and house served briefly as a beer shop, then as a pub.
+The house survived the medieval period relatively intact but was divided into 3 cottages in the 17th century.
+In 1780 the divisions were removed, and the house served as a lodging for actors.
+The late 19th century saw more changes, and the house served briefly as a beer shop, then as a pub.
 By the outbreak of WWII it was a brothel.
 When bomb damage revealed the medieval house, the property was bought by the city council, and eventually was passed into the care of English Heritage.

 About Medieval Merchant's House

 Address: 58 French Street, Southampton, Hampshire, England, SO14 2AT

 Attraction Type: Historic Building

 Location: � mile south of the city centre, just off Castle Way